General Plan Guidelines

 General Plan Guidelines Email List

-Please sign up for the General Plan Guidelines E-List to hear about updates and the final release of the General Plan Guidelines.
+Please sign up for the General Plan Guidelines E-List to hear about updates, workshops, and the final release of the General Plan Guidelines.

-The 2003 General Plan Guidelines provides guidance to cities and counties in the preparation of their local general plans.
-In addition to the 2003 Guidelines, three subsequent supplements were also developed.
+The 2003 General Plan Guidelines (GPG) provides guidance to cities and counties in the preparation of their local general plans in process prior to the release of the 2017 GPG.
+The 2003 GPG was meant to be used in tandem with subsequent supplements, which are now directly referenced or incorporated in to the 2017 GPG.
+These supplements include: